NxNiki/docker_moshcourse/README.md

 CMD node app.js
 ```

-Package up our application, run in terminal:
+Package up our application, and run it in terminal:

 `docker build -t (tag to identify the image) hello-docker . (specify where to find Dockerfile eg. in current directory)`